learnrelay/learnrelay/content/connections/cursors-pagination.md

 }
 ```

-This query would again return the first 10 pokemons.
+This query would again return the first 10 Pokemons.

 > Mixing `first` and `after` with `last` and `before` is highly discouraged and should not be done.